MohammadMarwan2005/delishop-flutter/README.md

 🔳 Add top buttons in home screen (Notifications-Cart) ✅ Adding MallProducts to SingleMallScreen
 ✅ Adding no products in the favorite message
-🔳 Adding Rating for the product and the the store